iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 * `Array`:
 Is a matrix which are generalization of vectors.
 * `List\DataFrame`:
-Elements of different list are dataframe.
-List are more complex data structure because they allow us to store other list too.
-We can think data frame as spreadsheets where  data are organize as columns and rows where each column has specific data type.
-Within a data frame we have all kinds of datatype but within one column we have only one data type.
-Other criteria to categorize our data is by dimensional.
+Elements of different lists are data frames.
+Lists are more complex data structures because they allow us to store other lists as well.
+We can think of a data frame as a spreadsheet where data is organized into columns and rows, with each column having a specific data type.
+Within a data frame, we can have various data types, but within one column, we have only one data type.
+Another criterion for categorizing our data is by dimension:

-Vector and list are one dimensional objects.
-Matrices and dataframe are two dimensional data structure.
-Array are the object that have more than two dimensions.
+- Vectors and lists are one-dimensional objects.
+- Matrices and data frames are two-dimensional data structures.
+- Arrays are objects that have more than two dimensions.

 > Vector have two properties they are one dimensional and containing element of same type.